 - Help you make more informed proxy voting decisions

 - We can apply screens to our investment selection process to eliminate companies, sectors, and industries that you do not want to be included in your portfolio.

 Clearly, ESG is no longer an investment novelty, appealing primarily to investors whose social conscience outweighs their desire for potential returns.
 In this environment, you no longer need to sacrifice one for the other.
 Some companies with ESG priorities may be on the cutting edge of technology, developing electric cars, cleaner energy, or sustainable food sources.
 Others may be engaged in important social action, providing under-served populations with access to healthcare and affordable housing.
-Still others may simply be solid corporate citizens who place a priority on diversity in their workplace, employee satisfaction, and safe workplaces.
+Still, others may simply be solid corporate citizens who place a priority on diversity in their workplace, employee satisfaction, and safe workplaces.
 In that sense, it is no big surprise that ESG has become a key factor in the investment decisions of many Americans and, indeed, many Lenox clients.
 To learn more, contact your Lenox Advisor.

 1 MSCI As of Dec.
 31 2020.
 It is not possible to invest directly in an index.
-Index returns do not represent the result of actual trading of investible assets/securities.
+Index returns do not represent the result of the actual trading of investible assets/securities.
 Past performance is not indicative of future results, which may differ materially.

 2 This service is optional and available by request.